hspazio/hspazio.github.io/_posts/2017-11-06-ruby-concurrency-patterns-pool-of-workers.markdown

 {% highlight ruby %}
 describe WorkerPool do
-  it 'has an initial empty state' do
+  it 'has an initial empty status showing the distrubution of the jobs' do
-    pool = WorkerPool.new(5)
+    pool = WorkerPool.new(4)

-    assert_equal 0, pool.jobs_count
+    assert_equal [0, 0, 0, 0], pool.status
   end
 end
 {% endhighlight %}